-The structure of the application and review process is designed to allow for an iterative development and improvement of applications to maximise their potential.
+The structure of the application and review process is designed to allow for an iterative development and improvement of applications, to maximise their potential.

 Stage Description Stage 1: Expression of The Expression of Interest stage allows applicants to present an initial outline of their proposal.
-Interest Only those EOI applications that are recommended by the independent review panel to have achieved an appropriate level of quality will be invited to submit a full application (Stage 2).
+Interest Only those EOI applications that are recommended by the independent scientific review panel and PPI review panel to have achieved an appropriate level of quality, will be invited to submit a full application (Stage 2).
 EOI applications that do not meet the appropriate level of excellence will not be invited to submit a full application and will not proceed further in the evaluation process.

-Stage Description Constructive feedback from the review panel is made available to all applications.
+Constructive feedback from the review panel is made available to all applicants upon request.
 Stage 2: Full Application The full application allows applicants to a) expand on the information provided in the EOI stage, and b) revise and improve their application in response to reviewer feedback.
-The same review panel as with the expression of interest stage will evaluate the full application submissions.
-As before, applications will be evaluated based on their quality and how the applicant responded to feedback.
-Applications that are of the highest quality will be shortlisted to the next stage, interviews.
+The same review panels (scientific and PPI) as at the EOI stage will evaluate the full application submissions.
+As before, applications will be evaluated based on their quality, and how the applicant responded to feedback.
+Applications that are of the highest quality will be shortlisted to the next stage (stage 3).
 Reviewer feedback will be made available to all applicants.
-Stage 3: Interviews Interviews are conducted between shortlisted applicants and the review panel.
+Stage 3: Interviews Interviews are conducted between shortlisted applicants and the review panel (scientific and PPI).
 Feedback from the full application stage should be used to further improve the application in advance of the interviews.

-3.2.
-How to Apply
+3.2 How to Apply